 Back in the day

 In the early 2000s we were running a successful software company called Barbary Software.
-One of our software products was called Poker Copilot and and we were getting a lot of feature requests.
+Our consumer software product was getting a lot of feature requests.
 In some ways this was great.
 We learnt a lot from these requests, and were able to build a better product as a result.

 However, as the product user base grew, so too did the number of feature requests.
-These came though support, from user research conversations and from social media.
-And we were beginning to struggle with them.
+These reqeusts came through support, from user research conversations and from social media.
+We were beginning to struggle with the quantity of feature requests.

 Using a spreadsheet for feature tracking

-As a bootstrapped company, we didn’t feel like spending a lot of money on software that wasn’t vital.
+As a bootstrapped company, we didn’t want to spend a lot of money on software that wasn’t vital.
 So trying to organise feature requests with a spreadsheet seemed like a good idea.
 Spreadsheets are free and we knew how to use them.

 Each time we got a repeat suggestion we then added a vote.
 Pretty soon, we started to get a fairly clear idea of which suggestions were most popular.